EGI-Federation/documentation/content/en/internal/helpdesk/ggus-user-guide/_index.md

 GGUS the user should go to [GGUS home](https://ggus.eu/index.php?mode=index) and click the [registration link](https://ggus.eu/index.php?mode=register_info).
 This link opens the registration form that the user has to fill in.
-In addition, there are some links where the user can find information about X09 personal certificates.
+In addition, there are some links where the user can find information about X509 personal certificates.
 Users who do not have a valid digital certificate can access GGUS via EGI SSO.
-After filling in the registration form, the user receives an e-mail from the GGUS team with his access data to GGUS.
+After filling in the registration form, the user receives an email from the GGUS team with his access data to GGUS.

 ### Accessing GGUS with certificate